1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > good.
 One is considered to be a failure in life as long as

-> he makes no inquiry about the nature of
+> he makes no inquiry about his real identity.
+As long as

 > one is engrossed in the consciousness of sense